aamirmailbox7-commits/SQL-Project-Brazilian-E-Commerce-Public-Dataset/README.md

 Brazilian E-Commerce Public Dataset Analysis
-SQL Business Intelligence Project (Handling 1M+ Records) 📌 Project Overview
+SQL Business Intelligence Project
+📌 Project Overview
-This project features a comprehensive end-to-end analysis of the Brazilian E-Commerce Public Dataset using PostgreSQL.
-The primary focus was transforming raw, large-scale data into high-level business intelligence regarding revenue, customer lifecycle, and complex logistics.
+This project involves a comprehensive analysis of the Brazilian E-Commerce Public Dataset using PostgreSQL.
+The objective was to extract meaningful business insights regarding revenue performance, customer behavior, and logistical efficiency across various Brazilian regions.

-📂 Data Scale & Source
-Data Volume: This analysis was performed on a production-scale relational database containing 1,000,000+ rows of transactional data.

-Source: Kaggle - Olist Brazilian E-Commerce Dataset

-Technical Note: Due to the large file size (exceeding GitHub's 25MB limit), raw CSV files are not hosted in this repository.
-All insights were derived using optimized SQL queries within a PostgreSQL environment.

 📊 1.
 Financial Performance (The North Star) Understanding the total scale of the marketplace by calculating the total revenue generated.